xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 animal feed to make a living.

 Another issue is automation of farming.
-Reading this account of rice farming you might thing this seems very manual and it is.
+Reading this account of rice farming you might think this seems very manual and it is.
 In America rice is aerially planted.
 With consistency in fields and the distribution of the rice leads to higher yields.
 And if you're dealing with such small farm area that becomes more important - and things like aerial planting become less economically viable.